What do we do with 1st Timothy 4:1 People?

 It’s just too dang messy.

 If the organization or church survives the birth and childhood phase (some don’t).
-It slides into adulthood.
+It marches into adulthood.
 Adulthood is the sweet spot for a ministry or church.
-There’s still a lot of enthusiasm and there is also a clear vision for where the ministry is going.
+There’s still an abundance of enthusiasm and a clear vision for where the ministry is going and what it exists for.
 The vision is firmly rooted in biblical principles and prayer.
-The ministry is still very Jesus centered but there’s more discipline than in the childhood phase.
+The ministry is still very Jesus centered, but there’s more discipline than in the childhood phase.
 The policies and leadership structure developed in the early adulthood phase provide the stability necessary to keep the thing from flying off the rails.
 This is typically a very long phase that is even more effective and fruitful than the childhood phase.
 The organization or church earns a good reputation in the community and it does a lot of good.
 People are saved, lives are transformed and Jesus is glorified in a big way (Romans 10:9, Ephesians 2:8-10, Titus 3:5).

 Then comes middle age.

 If an organization makes it to the middle age stage everything is going super well from an optics perspective.
-Money is being raised, there are a ton of volunteers and the stated mission is still solid.
+Money is pouring in, volunteers are plentiful and the stated mission is still rock solid.

 However.

 There is a subtle shift that begins with leadership.
 Leaders become, usually without realizing it, much more focused on building the organization than they are on Jesus and glorifying Jesus.
-Jesus is still valued, but Jesus is no longer the main thing.
+Jesus is still important, but He is no longer the main thing.
 He’s more of a figurehead at this point.
-Passion for Jesus and devotion to the mission gets lost in the day-to-day of “doing ministry”, “raising money” and “growing the church” (Matthew 28:18-20, Matthew 10:7-9, Ephesians 4:11-16).
-It not unheard of for shady conduct to become a common occurrence at this point, and because leaders are focused is on how things LOOK rather than holiness, righteousness and pleasing Jesus, it is also not all unusual for shadiness to be swept under the rug, rather than being dealt with.
-All or most of the ministry work of this phase is centered on programs and fund raising rather than transforming people and glorifying Jesus.
+Passion for Jesus and devotion to the mission gets lost in the day-to-day of “doing ministry”, “raising money” and “growing the ministry” (Matthew 28:18-20, Matthew 10:7-9, Ephesians 4:11-16).
+It not uncommon of for shady behavior and sexual misconduct to become a problem at this point.
+This is because leaders are much more focused is on how things LOOK rather than on holiness, righteousness and pleasing Jesus, it is also not all unusual for the shadiness and sexual misconduct to be swept under the rug in this phase.
+All or most of the ministry work in middle age is centered on programs and fund raising rather than transforming people and glorifying Jesus.
 On the surface the ministry activity APPEARS to be people and Jesus centered.
 However, most of it is focused firmly on keeping the ministry machine going, raising money and justifying the continued existence of the organization.

-This is exactly what happened to the church in Ephesus.
+This is exactly what where the church in Ephesus was at.

 But here’s the thing:

 No one looking at the Ephesian church from the outside would have suspected there was a problem.
-Even most folks who attended the Ephesian church were likely unaware of the issues.
-The leaders were undoubtedly clueless.
+Even most of the folks who attended the Ephesian church were likely unaware of the problems lurking just below the surface.
+The leaders were clueless.
 Leaders at this stage almost always lack any kind of real self-awareness.
 As a result, they thought everything was fine.
 And why not?
 All the externals looked awesome.
-The pastors were skillful, polished and well-educated.
-The doctrine was solid.
-They avoided getting involved with problematic or divisive issues.
-The people attending gave money and willingly suffered hardship for Jesus (Revelation 2:2-3).
+Those who taught were skillful, polished and well-educated.
+The doctrine espoused was solid.
+No one deviated from orthodoxy.
+The church leadership avoided getting involved with problematic people or divisive issues.
+The money was rolling in and the attendees willingly suffered hardship for Jesus (Revelation 2:2-3).

 But.

-Their hearts were far from God.
-The people stopped caring about the things Jesus cared about.
+The people’s hearts were far from God.
+The people no longer cared about the things Jesus cared about.
 The Ephesian Church was still very busy kingdom building.
 It was just the wrong kingdom.
 It was a human kingdom instead of Jesus’ kingdom.

 Jesus’ instruction to the Ephesian Christians is straightforward: “do what you did at first”.

-Jesus knew that one of two things happens at this crossroads.
+Jesus knows that one of two things happens at this crossroad of middle age.

-Most of the time the ministry continues a slow drift further and further from the original mission.
-Bit by bit it loses its ability to make a spiritual impact on the world.
-The church remains but the power it once had to make disciples and transform the culture evaporates.
+Most of the time the ministry continues a slow drift further and further from the original mission and bit by bit it loses its ability to make a spiritual impact on the world.
+The church or ministry remains but the power it once had to make disciples and transform the culture evaporates.
 The people lose their saltiness and the church or organization becomes spiritually worthless (Matthew 5:13).
 If it endures it morphs into more of a social service agency than an actual ministry.

 Or.